 Excel 2010 does not support Stock Connector or any other web-based add-ins.
 If you're using Stock Connector with a workbook and then open that workbook in Excel 2010, you will still be able to use all the normal Excel features, but the stock prices will not update.
 Once you reopen the workbook in a supported (more-recent) version of Excel, the stock prices will start updating properly again.

-If you have suggestions, requests for features you'd find useful, comments, bug reports, or you need help with something that isn't explained well above, please let me know at the Stock Connector Uservoice page.
+If you have suggestions, requests for features you'd find useful, comments, bug reports, or you need help with something that isn't explained well above, please let me know at the Stock Connector Uservoice page or send a request via email at email@example.com.

-The add-in never collects, stores, or transmits information that can be used to identify you.
+The add-in never collects, stores, or transmits information that can be used to identify you, except for PayPal data: If you use PayPal to contribute, then PayPal provides Stock Connector with the email address and name from your PayPal account.

 The add-in does collect anonymous information about how the add-in is used, such as how often it's launched and which buttons get clicked.
 These logs are collected through the Google Analytics web service.
 To distinguish users from each other, the add-in generates a random number for each user, which is stored on your computer and can be removed by clearing your cookies.
 The information collected is used only to improve the quality of the add-in and is not sent or sold to any third party.